pavankrishnaveesam/p_hort/README.md

-It is a copy of excerises of cohort2.0 whose solutions are done pushed by me weekly.
+It is a copy of excerises of cohort2.0 whose solutions are done/pushed by me weekly.